-Supporting charities achieve their aims and ambitions
+Supporting charities in London and across the UK achieve their aims and ambitions

 We place a special emphasis on forming supportive relationships with our clients and know that charities are special.
 We genuinely understand – and care about – how they work.
-As well as being experienced professionals, we share the ethos which motivates many charity leaders.
-We have a wealth of experience in the charity sector, enabling us to advise, alert and guide you on relevant matters.
+As well as being experienced accounting professionals, we share the ethos which motivates many charity leaders.
+We have a wealth of experience in the charity accounting sector, enabling us to advise, alert and guide you on relevant matters.
 Our aim is to help you with financial and taxation matters, so that you can devote more time and focus to the work which achieves your aims.

-Not for profit accounting services
+Charity accounting services

 We can provide the following core services: